Bottan History, Family Crest & Coats of Arms

 The surname Bottan was first found in Staffordshire, where evidence suggests they held a family seat before the Norman Conquest of 1066.

-Important Dates for the Bottan family
+Early History of the Bottan family

 This web page shows only a small excerpt of our Bottan research.
 Another 193 words (14 lines of text) covering the years 1066, 1156, 1200, 1208, 1401, 1500, 1565, and 1797 are included under the topic Early Bottan History in all our PDF Extended History products and printed products wherever possible.